Shaikh-areeb/Loan_Approval_Prediction-Classification/README.md

 The XGBoost model was selected as the best-performing model for this project, achieving an accuracy of 86.18%.
 Its superior performance and scalability, XGBoost was the ideal choice for deployment in this loan prediction system.

-# Visual Isights Of The Project
+# Visual Insights Of The Project

 ## Applicant Income Distribution
 ![image](https://github.com/Shaikh-areeb/Loan_Approval_Prediction-Classification/blob/main/visual%20insights%20images/Screenshot%202025-01-18%20000509.png)